-From Eq.~(\ref{r}), we can get the functional form of effective potential experienced by photons in the black hole spacetime.
-In the vicinity of horizon, the gravitational field is so mighty that even photons are enforced to move in the bound orbits, which can be characterized by the maximum of effective potential.
-It has been studied that photons moving with higher angular momentum than those moving on circular orbit feels scattering, while those with smaller angular momentum falls into the black hole.
-Therefore, the unstable orbits, which separate the scattering and capture orbit are crucial for the study of shadow silhouette.
-Thus photons which account for the shadow silhouette experience radial turning point in their trajectory and also correspond for local maximum of effective potential:
+From Eqs.~(\ref{r}), (\ref{th}) and (\ref{pot}), we get the functional form of effective potentials experienced by photons in a black hole spacetime.
+Depending on the values of impact parameters, photons can move in the bound orbits, which are characterized by the maximum of radial effective potential.
+The photons moving with higher angular momentum than those moving on unstable orbits feels scattering, while those with smaller angular momentum fall into the black hole \cite{Chandrasekhar:1992}.
+Therefore, the unstable orbits, which separate the scattering and capture orbits are crucial for the black hole shadow.
+Thus photons which account for the black hole shadow experience radial turning point in their trajectory and also correspond for local maximum of radial effective potential: